vmware/slices-for-redux/website/docs/api/Slice.md

 ### `selectors`

-When `initialState` is an object `selectors` is an object with the same field name keys, and values Selector functions that return field's value.
+When `initialState` is an object, `selectors` is an object with keys `${propertyName}Selector` for each property name in the `initialState` object, and values Selector functions that return the property's value.